LBC-LNBio/KVFinder-web/docs/_sources/_web_service/index.rst.txt

 The queue information can be accessed at: http://localhost:8023/info.

-To use the PyMOL KVFinder-web Tools, users must change the server url and port hardcoded on the `__init__.py <https://github.com/LBC-LNBio/PyMOL-KVFinder-web-Tools/blob/main/PyMOL-KVFinder-web-tools/__init__.py>`_ file and reinstall the client plugin on PyMOL.
+To use the PyMOL KVFinder-web Tools, users must change the server url and path hardcoded on the `__init__.py <https://github.com/LBC-LNBio/PyMOL-KVFinder-web-Tools/blob/main/PyMOL-KVFinder-web-tools/__init__.py>`_ file and reinstall the client plugin on PyMOL.

 From: